 Perfect forward secrecy

-Perfect forward secrecy means that even if a dedicated adversary were somehow able to compromise your computer or the VPN server during one session, they would not be able to decrypt any traffic from past sessions.
+Perfect forward secrecy means that even if a dedicated adversary were able to compromise your computer or the VPN server during one session, the attacker would not be able to decrypt any traffic from past sessions.
 That’s because ExpressVPN negotiates a new secret key every time you connect.
 Even if you remain connected to the VPN for an extended period of time, ExpressVPN automatically negotiates a new key every 60 minutes.

 This 60-minute re-keying process guarantees your “forward secrecy,” so the most an adversary could obtain, if they managed to compromise your keys, would be up to 60 minutes of data.
 The rest is secret going forward.Get ExpressVPN